bpark176/Brennan.github.io/_pages/Projects.md

 </h2>
 <div style="display: flex; align-items: flex-start; gap: 20px;">
   <div style="flex: 1;">
-    Originally assigned as a physics SBE lab that required only the construction and launch of a water bottle rocket, I expanded the project into an interactive, Python-based flight-optimization tool.
+    Originally assigned as a physics SBE lab that required only the construction and launch of a water bottle rocket.
+I expanded the project into an interactive, Python-based flight-optimization tool.
 The program allows users to adjust water fill percentage, launch pressure, and rocket mass, then simulates the rocket's flight.
 It also compares ideal and realistic drag-based flight models.
-Overall, this was a really fun project to do, as it allowed me to interplay with applied physics and coding. <b>(05/2025 - 06/2025)</b>
+Overall, this was a really fun project to do, as it allowed me to play around with applied physics and coding. <b>(05/2025 - 06/2025)</b>
   </div>
   <video width="300" autoplay loop muted playsinline>
     <source src="../assets/gif/RocketGif.mp4" type="video/mp4">